Meet the cast of Netflix’s Sex Education season two

 Who’s Mr Groff?
 Mr Groff is a strict disciplinarian and the headmaster at Moordale – he has a strained relationship along with his son, Adam.

 What else has Alistair Petrie been in?
-Petrie has appeared in a sequence of high-profile movies, together with Rogue One: A Star Wars Story, Hellboy and Rush.
-He has been working in TV since 1993 with appearances in exhibits resembling Sherlock, The Night time Supervisor, Whitechapel and Utopia, during which he had a recurring function.
+Petrie has appeared in a collection of high-profile movies, together with Rogue One: A Star Wars Story, Hellboy and Rush.
+He has been working in TV since 1993 with appearances in reveals comparable to Sherlock, The Night time Supervisor, Whitechapel and Utopia, wherein he had a recurring position.

 Jim Howick performs Mr Hendricks

 Who’s Mr Hendricks?
-Moordale’s science trainer and Swing band conductor, Mr Hendricks delivers a few of the intercourse training courses on the college and is in a relationship with Miss Sands.
+Moordale’s science trainer and Swing band conductor, Mr Hendricks delivers a few of the intercourse training courses on the faculty and is in a relationship with Miss Sands.

 What else has Jim Howick been in?
-Howick might be most simply recognised for his work in Horrible Histories, and within the BBC One sitcom Ghosts – which featured a lot of his co-stars from the hit CBBC present.
-Alongside 5 different Horrible Histories forged members he crated and starred in Sky One present Yonderland, whereas different performing credit embody roles in Peep Present, Inside No. 9 and Broadchurch.
+Howick might be most simply recognised for his work in Horrible Histories, and within the BBC One sitcom Ghosts – which featured lots of his co-stars from the hit CBBC present.
+Alongside 5 different Horrible Histories solid members he crated and starred in Sky One present Yonderland, whereas different performing credit embody roles in Peep Present, Inside No. 9 and Broadchurch.

 Rakhee Thakrar performs Miss Sands

 Who’s Miss Sands?
-An English trainer on the college, Miss Sands is a good admirer of Maeve, recognising her expertise and supporting her accordingly.
+An English trainer on the faculty, Miss Sands is a superb admirer of Maeve, recognising her expertise and supporting her accordingly.

 What else has Rakhee Thakrar been in?
-Thakrar starred as Shabnam Masood on EastEnders from 2014-2016 and has additionally made appearances on Medical doctors, Holby Metropolis and Peep Present.
-As well as, she lent her voice to Massive End’s Physician Who: The Time Conflict audio dramas.
+Thakrar starred as Shabnam Masood on EastEnders from 2014-2016 and has additionally made appearances on Docs, Holby Metropolis and Peep Present.
+As well as, she lent her voice to Large End’s Physician Who: The Time Battle audio dramas.

 Mimi Keene performs Ruby

 Who’s Ruby?
-Certainly one of Moordale’s fashionable ladies, Ruby is the chief of the Untouchables group – and is usually its meanest member.
+One among Moordale’s widespread ladies, Ruby is the chief of the Untouchables group – and is mostly its meanest member.

 What else has Mimi Keene been in?
-Finest recognized for enjoying Cindy Williams on EastEnders from 2013-2015, Keene has additionally appeared on Casualty and had a task within the 2019 biopic Tolkien.
+Finest recognized for taking part in Cindy Williams on EastEnders from 2013-2015, Keene has additionally appeared on Casualty and had a job within the 2019 biopic Tolkien.

 Simone Ashley performs Olivia

 Who’s Olivia?
-Olivia is one other member of the Untouchable clique and is shut mates with Ruby and Anwar.
+Olivia is one other member of the Untouchable clique and is shut buddies with Ruby and Anwar.

 What else has Simone Ashley been in?
-Ashley has had minor roles on exhibits resembling Broadchurch and Casualty, along with a really small function within the movie Pokemon Detective Pikachu.
+Ashley has had minor roles on reveals comparable to Broadchurch and Casualty, along with a really small position within the movie Pokemon Detective Pikachu.

 Chaneil Kular performs Anwar

 Who’s Anwar?
-The ultimate member of the Untouchables, Anwar is among the few brazenly homosexual characters at Moordale, alongside Eric.
+The ultimate member of the Untouchables, Anwar is likely one of the few overtly homosexual characters at Moordale, alongside Eric.

 What else has Chaneil Kular been in?
-Intercourse Schooling is Kular’s greatest function up to now, however he’s additionally made transient appearances on Medical doctors and Amazon Prime Video sequence Informer.
+Intercourse Training is Kular’s largest position up to now, however he’s additionally made temporary appearances on Docs and Amazon Prime Video collection Informer.

 JoJo Macari performs Kyle

 Who’s Kyle?
-Kyle is Aimee’s boyfriend and a member of the Moordale Quiz Heads staff.
+Kyle is Aimee’s boyfriend and a member of the Moordale Quiz Heads group.

 What else has JoJo Macari been in?
-Along with Intercourse Schooling, Macari has appeared in TV exhibits resembling Harlots, The Irregulars and Endeavor.
+Along with Intercourse Training, Macari has appeared in TV reveals comparable to Harlots, The Irregulars and Endeavor.

 James Purefoy performs Remi Milburn